KhronosGroup/Vulkan-Tools/BUILD.md

   - Tell the installer to treat line endings "as is" (i.e. both DOS and Unix-style line endings).
   - Install both the 32-bit and 64-bit versions, as the 64-bit installer does not install the 32-bit libraries and tools.
-- Vulkan Loader Library
+- Vulkan Headers and Loader Library
-  - Building the cube and vulkaninfo applications require linking to the Vulkan Loader Library (vulkan-1.dll).
+  - Building the cube and vulkaninfo applications require access to the Vulkan headers and linking to the Vulkan Loader Library (vulkan-1.dll).
-    Locating the library for this repo can be done in two different ways:
+    Locating these components can be done in two different ways:
       -  The Vulkan SDK can be installed.
-In this case, cmake should be able to locate the loader repo through the VulkanSDK environment variable.
+In this case, cmake should be able to locate the headers and loader through the VulkanSDK environment variable.
-      -  The library can be built from the [Vulkan-Loader](https://github.com/KhronosGroup/Vulkan-Loader.git) repository.
+      -  The headers can be built from the [Vulkan-Headers](https://github.com/KhronosGroup/Vulkan-Headers.git) repository and the loader library can be built from the [Vulkan-Loader](https://github.com/KhronosGroup/Vulkan-Loader.git) repository.
+         Follow the instructions in those repositories to build the `install` targets.
-         In this case, the following option should be used on the cmake command line:
+         When building this repo,  the following options should be used on the cmake command line:

-             LOADER_REPO_ROOT=c:\absolute_path_to\Vulkan-Loader
+            VULKAN_HEADERS_INSTALL_DIR=\absolute_path_to\Vulkan-Headers install dir
+            VULKAN_LOADER_INSTALL_DIR=\absolute_path_to\Vulkan-Loader install dir

-         and use absolute (not relative) paths, like so: cmake -DLOADER_REPO_ROOT=c:\absolute_path_to\Vulkan-Loader ....
+         Be sure to use absolute (not relative) paths, like so:

-    Currently, the build directory *must* be named either 'build' or 'build32'.
+             cmake -DVULKAN_LOADER_INSTALL_DIR=c:\src\Vulkan-Loader\build\install
 - [glslang](https://github.com/KhronosGroup/glslang)
   - By default, the build scripts will attempt to download the necessary components from the glslang repo.
     However, if a specific version of this file is required, please see the [Custom glslang Version](#custom-glslang-version) section below.